Steve Jurvetson on why the digital divide needs to be addressed now

 Reddit rolls out its own video platform

 Steve Jurvetson took possession of the fifth Model 3 to roll off the assembly line at the end of July.
 That kind of pull isn’t surprising.
-The powerful cofounder of DFJ was among the first investors in Tesla Motors.
+The powerful co-founder of DFJ was among the first investors in Tesla Motors.
 And SpaceX.
 And more billion-dollar bets than nearly any other venture capitalist working today.

 In fact, most in Silicon Valley would agree that Jurvetson, who graduated from Stanford at the top of his class — in just two-and-a-half years, no less — has been ahead of many tech trends over the course of his 30-plus years as an investor.
 (It’s no accident that Jurvetson is still on the board of both Tesla and SpaceX and that he generally remains close with another renowned futurist, Elon Musk.)